jessicadavies2003/DOMKit/README.md

 So, I created **DOMKit**, written entirely in JavaScript.
 It contains a wide range of functions for all your needs and wants for styling a website, while allowing you to customise these elements as you wish.
 Flexbox, navigation bars, grid layouts, you name it.

 ## Adding DOMKit to your Site
-Download this repository into your code, then add the following line above any `<script>` tags.
+Download this repository into your code, then add the following line inside the `<head>` tags.
 ```
 <script src="/path/to/DOMKit/src/[scriptName].js"></script>
 ```